 The world has changed.
-In 2022, lots of influencing CEOs and VC money roams LinkedIn and Clubhouse.
+In 2022, lots of influencing CEOs and VC money roam LinkedIn and Clubhouse.
 Social media is a prime way to keep in touch and build real, lasting relationships with potential investors.

 Connect, comment, and collaborate with experts in your industry.
 Engage with their posts online and offer up your ideas on topics they’re writing about.
-Then, try taking those relationships offline and set up lunch meetings and get to know them on a personal level so they become more than a contact.
+Then, try taking those relationships offline and setting up lunch meetings and getting to know them on a personal level so they become more than a contact.
 It’s not going to change your network size overnight.
 This process takes time.
-But foundation for amazing partnerships will be built if you show them you’re interested in their work and keen to establish a relationship.
+But a foundation for amazing partnerships will be built if you show them you’re interested in their work and keen to establish a relationship.

 It’s also a wonderful space to stand for your ideals, voice your ideas, and create an organic following that will naturally brand you to the right prospects.
 Build a legacy of sorts leveraging the collective memory pool of the internet.
 If you don’t have time to do so yourself, you can always hire a virtual assistant/social media marketer/copywriter who can attune to your tone and do it for you.
 Make sure you’re staying in touch with your followers, gathering new ones, and staying up to date with this new reality of quarterly social trends.

-Executing on this list will make you stand out as a GP, help you maintain relationships, and ease your fundraising process.
-We covered why investor relations are important, your role in the process, and delved into specific ways how to stand out while doing so.
+Executing this list will make you stand out as a GP, help you maintain relationships, and ease your fundraising process.
+We covered why investor relations are important, and your role in the process, and delved into specific ways how to stand out while doing so.

 Investing in commercial real estate can be risky.
 It is not a fit for everyone.
 While we aim to provide general information to help you better understand CRE investments, we are neither providing any investment advice nor advising for or against any particular investment.